Peer to peer lending 2022

-Peer to peer lending certainly has its perks (not least the great interest rates on your investments) but it's not without risk.
+Peer to peer lending has its perks (not least the good interest rates on investments) but it's not without risk.

-To clarify some of the confusion around P2P lending, we've put together the key facts about how it works, the risks involved and the best lending platforms to use.
+To clarify some of the confusion around P2P lending, we've put together the key facts about how it works, the risks involved and info about peer to peer firms.

-So, if you are keen to try peer to peer lending to either borrow or invest money, read on for the info you need to get started.
+So, if you are interested in finding out more about peer to peer lending, either in terms of borrowing or investing money, read on for the info you need to get started.

 What's in this guide?